 Squat Jumps.
 Bend your knees as if you’re going into the squat position, tucking your arms like a downhill skier.
 Spring off the floor and straighten your legs in the air, before landing in a squat once again.
 Advanced Version: When you push off the floor into a jump, add a half-twist so you land facing the opposite direction.
 Do two sets of 10.

 High Knees.
 Jog in place for one minute, lifting each knee as high as you can.

 Bavarian Split Squats.
 It sounds hardcore, but it’s just a regular squat with one leg resting on a chair seat or low table behind you.
 Focus on keeping your weight over your forward leg, and don’t let your knee bend further than your toes.
 Two sets of 10 on each side.

 Calf Raises.
 Face a wall and place your palms against it for balance and support.
 Rise up onto your toes and back down.
 Repeat 20 times.
-Advanced version: Let your kid ride piggyback for extra resistance.
+Advanced Version: Let your kid ride piggyback for extra resistance.

-Upper Body At-Home Workout Moves
+Upper Body At-Home Workouts

 Dips.
 Sit in a sturdy chair, hands holding the front edge of the seat.
-Push your butt forward until it is it suspended in front of the seat and your weight is being supported by your arms.
+Push your butt forward until it is suspended in front of the seat and your weight is being supported by your arms.
 Bend elbows and drop your hips toward the floor.
 Straighten.
 Do two sets of 10 dips.

 Push-Ups.
 Drop and give us 20.
 Let your child sit on your butt for extra weight resistance.

 Burpees.
-Get from a perfect plank to a jump with the hands in the air and back again as fast as possible.
+Get from a perfect plank to a jump with hands in the air and back again as fast as possible.
 Start with 10 and work up from there.

 This article was originally published on